 There is a lesson to be learned from this wager.
 Warren Buffett, one of the smartest investors on earth, believes in the value of passive investing.
 He believes very few investors “can beat the market” and he trusts that investing into the average through index mimicking equities will ultimately beat out those who seek above average investment results through superior stock and mutual fund selecting.

 So, if market timing and superior investment selection has been proven to be unproductive, who benefits from these deficient strategies?
 Mutual fund companies, brokerage firms, and any entity or individual whose value proposition is their ability to tell you what tomorrow’s star investment will be.
-Especially egregious profiteers in this illusion are the magazines that provides lists of “the best mutual funds for the year” and the television programs instructing the public on what stocks to buy and sell as part of some inept day-trading strategy.
+Especially egregious profiteers in this illusion are the magazines that provide lists of “the best mutual funds for the year” and the television programs instructing the public on what stocks to buy and sell as part of some inept day-trading strategy.

 There is an inordinate amount of time, energy, and money that is wasted on the possibility that market timing and superior investment selection may contribute to investment performance.
 The academic world refutes the claims that market timing and superior investment selection have any significant impact on actual investment results.
 In practice, the additional costs (increased management costs and higher trading costs) incurred by those who willingly pay for these tactics far outweigh any possible benefit they might offer.